flipcamp/engagingstudents3/bibliography.md

 Rigby, Scott, and Richard Ryan.
 2007. ["Rethinking Carrots: A New Method for Measuring What Players Find Most Rewarding and Motivating About Your Game."](http://www.gamasutra.com/view/feature/130155/rethinking_carrots_a_new_method_.php?page=3) Gamasutra.
 Accessed July 2, 2015.

+Roig-Francolí, Miguel A. 2011. [*Harmony in Context.*](http://highered.mheducation.com/sites/0073137944/information_center_view0/index.html) Second edition.
+New York: McGraw-Hill.

 Roust, Colin.
 2013. ["Creating Illusions: Practical Approaches to Teaching ‘Added Value’ in Audiovisual Artworks."](http://flipcamp.org/engagingstudents/roust.html) *Engaging Students: Essays in Music Pedagogy* 1.

 Russell, Bertrand.
 2009. [*The Basic Writings of Bertrand Russell.*](https://openlibrary.org/books/OL22696754M/The_basic_writings_of_Bertrand_Russell) New York: Routledge.

 Ryan, Mary-Laure.
 2004.
 “Multivariant Narratives,” In [*A Companion to Digital Humanities,*](https://openlibrary.org/works/OL16969054W/A_companion_to_digital_humanities) edited by Susan Schreibman, Ray Siemens, and John Unsworth.
 Malden, MA: Blackwell.

+Salley, Keith.
+2012. [“On Fostering Critical Thinking in the Music Theory Classroom through Comparative Analysis and Debate.”](http://upers.kuleuven.be/sites/upers.kuleuven.be/files/page/files/2012_1_6.pdf) *Dutch Journal of Music Theory* 17 (1): 46–54.

+Saul, Mark, ed.
+2015. [“Response to the Elizabeth Green Article.”](http://www.ams.org/notices/201505/rnoti-p508.pdf) *Notices of the American Mathematical Society* 62 (5): 508–14.

 Saxe, G. B. 1988. ["Candy Selling and Math Learning."](http://edr.sagepub.com/content/17/6.toc) *Educational Researcher* 17 (6): 14-21.

+Schoenberg, Arnold.
+2006. [*The Musical Idea and the Logic, Technique, and Art of Its Presentation.*](https://openlibrary.org/works/OL9266649W/The_Musical_Idea_And_the_Logic_Technique_And_Art_of_Its_Presentation) Edited and translated with a Commentary by Patricia Carpenter and Severine Neff.
+Bloomington: Indiana University Press.

+———.
+1964. [*Letters*](https://openlibrary.org/books/OL7709183M/Letters).
+Edited by Erwin Stein.
+Translated by Eithne Wilkins and Ernst Kaiser.
+London: Faber.

 Schubert, Peter.
 2014. ["Teaching Music Analysis through Improvisation."](http://flipcamp.org/engagingstudents2/essays/schubert.html) *Engaging Students: Essays in Music Pedagogy* 2.